Skip to main content

 memory: 1920Gi # Set to your Node's total memory

-This tells Kubernetes that slurmd needs only 10 CPUs and 10Gi of memory reserved, freeing the rest for SUNK-scheduled Pods.
+This configuration reserves only 10 CPUs and 10Gi of memory for slurmd, freeing the rest for SUNK-scheduled Pods.
 The high memory limit ensures Slurm jobs can still use the full Node memory.
 Adjust the limits.memory value to match your Node type’s total memory.

-Skipping this step is the most common cause of Pod scheduling failures when sharing Nodes.
-If your Pods are rejected with OutOfMemory or OutOfcpu, check these values first.
+If you skip this step, Pod scheduling failures often follow when sharing Nodes.
+If the kubelet rejects your Pods with OutOfMemory or OutOfcpu, check these values first.

-To see an example manifest for changing slurmd resources, see Configure Compute nodes.
+For an example manifest that changes slurmd resources, see Configure compute nodes.

 Enable memory tracking in Slurm

 By default, Slurm’s SelectTypeParameters is set to CR_Core, which does not track memory as a consumable resource.
-This allows multiple jobs to oversubscribe memory, leading to out-of-memory (OOM) errors.
+This lets multiple jobs oversubscribe memory, leading to out-of-memory (OOM) errors.
 When sharing Nodes, change SelectTypeParameters to a memory-aware value:

 slurmConfig: